 Whichever you prefer, one thing is for sure… don’t choose your card based on looks.
 Even though I like blue, I would much rather earn 2.2 percent with Barclays!

-And what’s the verdict for February?
+What’s the verdict for April?

 Unless you specifically want loyalty points for your frequent flier or hotel program, I would go for the Arrival.